 • The following standard options also exist for the mysql command.
-Full descriptions for these options can be found in the MySQL reference manual, accessible through, e.g., Server Option and Variable Reference.
+Full descriptions for these options can be found in the MySQL reference manual, accessible through, e.g., Server Option, System Variable, and Status Variable Reference.
 These options must be specified ahead of any other mysqlbackup options, including the rest of the standard options:

-''' --print-defaults Print the program argument list and exit. --no-defaults Don't read default options from any option file. --defaults-file=PATH Only read default options from the given file.
-It has to be the first option file after the global files are read. --defaults-group-suffix=str Also read option groups with the usual names and a suffix of str. '''

-• The following options are also common between mysqlbackup and mysql, and full descriptions for them can be found in the MySQL reference manual, accessible through, e.g., Server Option and Variable Reference.
-However, mysqlbackup does not accept any short forms for these options as mysql does (for example, you must use --help instead of -h for mysqlbackup):

 '''

---help Display help.

---version Display version information

---verbose Print more verbose information.

---debug Print debug information.
+--print-defaults

+--no-defaults

+--defaults-file=PATH

+--defaults-extra-file=PATH

+--defaults-group-suffix=str

+Also read option groups with the usual names and a suffix of str.

 '''

+• The following options are also common between mysqlbackup and mysql, and full descriptions for them can be found in the MySQL reference manual, accessible through, e.g., Server Option, System Variable, and Status Variable Reference.
+However, mysqlbackup does not accept any short forms for these options as mysql does (for example, you must use --help instead of -h for mysqlbackup):

+help Display help.

+version Display version information

+verbose Print more verbose information.

+debug Print debug information.

-More standard options are available for mysglbackup:
+• More standard options are available for mysqlbackup: